 7. Richard Cross - WS Atkins

-WS Atkins Chief Digital Transformation officer Richard Cross works closely with the engineering consultancy's leadership team to ensure that they understand the benefits of technology and support his digital strategy
+WS Atkins Chief Digital Officer Richard Cross works closely with the engineering consultancy's leadership team to ensure that they understand the benefits of technology and support his digital strategy

 "We drive our digital strategy at board level, making sure that digital in its broadest sense is well understood - it's about more than technology - and that the case for developing new ways of working, business models and products and services informs our business strategy.